Average number of students offered a place per year

 How is English taught at Downing?

 Teaching at Cambridge is divided between the Faculty and Colleges.
 Lectures on a wide variety of topics are organised within the Faculty; you will be free to attend whichever lectures you wish.
-You will also have at least one weekly class (or ‘supervision’), during which you discuss your written work with a specialist supervisor.
+The majority of your teaching will take place in College, in the form of classes, workshops, and small-group supervisions during which you discuss your written work with a specialist supervisor.
 Unlike the examinations at the end of Part I and II, this written work will not be formally graded or assessed; rather, it provides the opportunity for further discussion and development of your ideas.
 Supervisions at Cambridge are held in small groups with other students from your college; numbers typically range from three to six students.
 English at Cambridge is therefore distinguished by the amount and quality of individual feedback; the majority of your supervisions for dissertations and Part II optional papers will be one-to-one.

 Downing prides itself on its undergraduate provision; we currently have four teaching fellows, who cover a wide variety of historical periods, literary genres and critical approaches.
 Our areas of expertise include the Victorian period, modernism, literature and visual art, ecocriticism, philosophies of language, and lyric poetry.
 Where you wish to work on a topic that falls outside of our collective expertise, your Director of Studies will organise supervisions with a specialist from another college.
 We do not aim to impose a particular way of thinking, but to allow you to develop your own particular interests, in a genuinely mutual dialogue with leading experts in the field.
 Our pedagogical environment is flexible, supportive, and challenging.